I’ve wanted a small on-camera light for a while, but most are too big and clumsy for my current run-and-gun setup with my Panasonic GH5 camera.

 The AL-MX features a 1/4″/20 thread and a universal ball head cold shoe mount for easy mounting the light onto your cameras hot shoe, camera cage, mini tripods and more.

-This is a nice upgrade from the AL-M9 where you need to use the included bracket.
+This is a nice upgrade from the AL-M9, where you must use the included bracket.

 However, the aluminum heat sink at the back, where the